Welcome to day one of our many-part series where we walk you through how we did our biggest launches.

 Let’s talk about OBS.

-OBS was our first big launch.
+Online Business School (or OBS) was our first big launch.
 To some people, it was the first big launch in this industry.
 (It kind of depends how you define the industry.)

 Regardless of how you define it, you know the big, sexy videos and the 48-page testimonials and the live webinars?
 You know the book trailers and the hordes of “this person saved my life” ad banners and four-figure affiliate incentives?